cybercongress/cybercongress/site/content/post/game-of-links.md

 ![timeline](timeline.png)

-The takeoff donation will start after the approval of the governance proposal of the takeoff donation start itself.
-It will last until 1 of 2 of the controlling events happen:
+The takeoff donation round will start after the approval of the governance proposal of the takeoff donation start itself.
+It will last until 1 of 2 of the following events will happen:

-- 90 days have passed after the takeoff donations start
+- 90 days have passed since the beginning of the takeoff donation round
-- 600,000 ATOMs well be donated
+- 600,000 ATOM tokens have been donated

-After the end of the takeoff donations we will distribute EUL tokens to participants of the takeoff.
+After the end of the takeoff donation round, we will distribute EUL tokens to participants of the takeoff.
 This will kick-off the final round of the Game of Links.

 At this time, key players with significant stakes will have a powerful impact on the results of the Game.